 Computer Animator

-Overview: Computer animators design 3D graphics and visual effects for a variety of mediums, including television, movies, video games, and the Web.
-These creative pros use computers to ply their trade (versus the hand-drawings of traditional animators).
-Recent advances in animation technology plus the increased popularity and scope of devices used to access entertainment have made computer animation one of the most rewarding careers for technically-inclined artists.
+Overview: Computer animators design 3D graphics and visual effects for various mediums, including television, movies, video games, and the Web.
+These creative pros use computers to ply their trade (versus the hand drawings of traditional animators).
+Recent advances in animation technology, plus the increased popularity and scope of devices used to access entertainment, have made computer animation one of the most rewarding careers for technically inclined artists.

-Requirements: Computer animation jobs typically require a bachelor’s in computer animation, multimedia design, fine arts or a related field of study.
+Requirements: Computer animation jobs typically require a bachelor’s in computer animation, multimedia design, fine arts, or a related field.

 Average Salary: $70,000